thinkphp/computer-science-in-c/data-structures/README.md

 ### Abstract

 A data structure is a specialized format for organizing, processing, retrieving, and storing data.
 To make it easier to work with, data structures define a way to organize information that ensures it can be accessed and modified efficiently.
 Each data structure provides a multifaceted way to manage data, offering various operations such as addition, deletion, and traversal.
-Data

 ### Basic Examples